 At all times, students are to conduct themselves in a way that is consistent with the mission, philosophy and core beliefs of NDA.
-This applies to all school related events including extracurricular activities such as theatrical performances, dances and sporting events whether they take place at Notre Dame Academy or another location.
-Students who represent NDA in a way that is inconsistent with the code of conduct are subject to disciplinary action including off campus activities and the use of social media.
+This applies to school related events and extracurricular activities including theatrical performances, dances and sporting events whether they take place at Notre Dame Academy or another location.
+Students who represent NDA in a way that is inconsistent with the code of conduct are subject to disciplinary action.
 All activities sponsored by NDA are drug free activities, and the school reserves the right to conduct random searches of lockers, purses, or other belongings and to issue a breathalyzer or drug test.